 With chapters written by interdisciplinary experts and insights into the future direction of the field, this book is an indispensable resource for academic and industry scientists, graduate students and clinicians engaged in pharmacogenomics research and therapeutic implementation.

 - Provides viewpoints that focus on the scientific and translational challenges and opportunities associated with advancing the field of pharmacogenomics

-- This new edition highlights progress in both the research and clinical areas of pharmacogenomics, as well as relevant implementation experience and challenges, and perspectives on direct-to-consumer genetic testing
+- Highlights progress in both the research and clinical areas of pharmacogenomics, as well as relevant implementation experience, challenges, and perspectives on direct-to-consumer genetic testing

-- Includes discussion points and review questions along with clinical pearls or cases for self-assessment purposes or to facilitate in-depth discussion
+- Includes discussion points, review questions, and cases for self-assessment purposes and to facilitate in-depth discussion

 Scientific researchers in academia and the pharmaceutical industry, as well as health care clinicians.
 Also, graduate students in pharmaceutical science, pharmacy and health sciences